Ethan-H777/Design_Pattern_Issues/readme.md

 The pattern that applied before happens to solve this issue as well.

 ### Slow Order Creation
+Lazy load pattern is used for Facade.getCustomerIDs() method to reduce the time when accessing database.

 ## Notes About the Submission